Applications Open

 Who is eligible to apply?

-We welcome applications from clinicians and non-clinicians considered to be under-represented in research roles by the NIHR.
+We welcome applications from non-medical clinicians and non-clinicians considered to be under-represented in research roles by the NIHR, currently working at different career stages and across diverse work settings.
 These include the following groups:

 - Nurses and midwives